lethargilistic/blog/topics.md

 * Article on why people can and should be able to say something is overrated
 * Comparing online advertising to how Lowe's stocks fridges
 * MOBAs were meant to be played on phones
+* Re-evaluate lucky charms as habit cues
+* What's the state of the 2011 Hargreaves Report today?
+Anything the US could learn from?
+* Creating a panopticon of orphan works to create a quantitative argument for reform
+* Do we sacrifice our body autonomy after death, like actors who license themselves to science fiction franchises?